 Some of the labs in the control courses involve the use of robots.
 The robots are designed specifically for educational environments.
 The robots are relatively small, and the motors are low power.
 All moving parts can be stopped by just the pressure of a finger.

 ECE 140: Linear Circuits is the first laboratory course that CE students take.
-The students must pass WHMIS training before starting the experiments.
 The introductory presentation covers the fundamentals of electrical safety.
 The power supplies that are used output 25V DC and 1A max, but most labs use a maximum current of 100mA.

 Safety in ECE 209: Electronic and Electrical Properties of Materials